|Labour Agreement May 1, 2012 to April 30, 2017- home|

-All necessary procedures for filling teeth with amalgam, synthetic porcelain and stainless steel crowns.
+All necessary procedures for filling teeth with amalgam, synthetic porcelain, composite and stainless steel crowns.
 Gold inlays or onlays will be provided as a filling material only when teeth, in the professional opinion of a dentist,

 cannot be restored with any of the above materials.
 Gold foil will be provided only in cases of repair to pre-existing gold restorations.

 (e) Prosthetic Repairs

 All necessary procedures required to repair or reline fixed

 or removable appliances.

 All necessary procedures required for pulpal therapy and root canal filling.

 All necessary procedures for the treatment of tissues supporting for the teeth.

 (h) Prosthetic Appliances and Crown and Bridge Procedures